Kove – Headlight Connectors

 1 – 52-32- 7 seal

 Getting really disappointed with the fit and condition of parts on the bike.
-It is potentially that unicorn bike, but not that well put together.
+It is potentially that unicorn bike, but not that well put together or the previous owner wasn’t very good at maintenance??

 Kove – Rear Wheel and Brake